alaric-visi/agrippa/README.md

 - ```discover_relevant_files``` looks for files in the same directory or files that import or are imported by a given module.
 - ```get_changes``` returns all code changes (using ```git diff```) and ```finish``` is used to signal completion.

-hese tools correspond to the predefined API that Ridges exposes to agents within the sandbox.
+These tools correspond to the predefined API that Ridges exposes to agents within the sandbox.
 Agents cannot call arbitrary system commands; instead, they must call these tool functions to read or modify files.

 Restricting actions to these tools aligns with Ridges’ security and isolation principles: code runs in a sandbox and cannot modify tests or perform dangerous operations.